Boot41/patient-management-b41/README.md

 ### Built using Dev41

 ## Overview
-This repository contains a web application built with FastAPI for the backend and React for the frontend.
-The application is designed to provide a seamless user experience while interacting with the backend services.
+This repository contains the Patient Appointment Management System (PMS-B41), a full-stack web application built with FastAPI for the backend and React with Tailwind CSS for the frontend.
+The application provides an intuitive and seamless experience for managing patient appointments, doctor information, and patient-doctor interaction.

 ## Table of Contents
 - [Features](#features)